sockeqwe/website-old/_posts/2016-03-01-let-mosby-flow.md

 }
 ```

 I guess I know your next question: "Why do we need to implement the parcelable interface?".
 I have said earlier that "everything" can be a key and that's still true.
 However, at some point (during process death, i.e. activity gets destroyed while in background) Flow has to save your keys persistently in a Bundle (as Parcelable) to be able to restore the navigation stack history after your activity gets restarted (i.e. activity comes in the foreground again).
-Therefore, we have to provide a `KeyParceler` to Flow which is responsible to write and read a "key" to a parcelable.
+Therefore, we have to provide a `KeyParceler` to Flow which is responsible to write and read a "key" as parcelable.
 The easiest way to do so is to make the "key" like `CountryDetailsScreen` itself parcelable because then our `KeyParceler` implementation is basically just casting the "key" object like we do in our atlas app:

 ```java
 class AtlasAppKeyParceler : KeyParceler {